Modeling the Influence of Environment and Intervention on Cholera in Haiti: Material and Methods

 This paper evaluates Artibonite and Ouest separately, in order to capture the different dynamics in each region.
-In each case we use the following system of non-autonomous ordinary differential equations, and the components to be fitted: $N=S+A+I+R+D$, where $N$ is the initial population of the region, $t$ is time since beginning of the epidemic (week starting 17-October-2010), and $\Delta t$ is the time interval for reporting new cases (1 week).
-(For the purposes, and time scale, of this study we chose to ignore the demographics of the population.)
+In each case, we use the following system of non-autonomous ordinary differential equations and the components to be fitted: $t$ is time since the beginning of the epidemic (week starting 17 October 2010) and $\Delta t$ is the time interval for reporting new cases (one week).$ $